sarthakbhatia042/Ontology-Neo4j/Ontology Neo4j/Readme.md

       ↓
 Graph modified

+Create a .env file according to your Neo4j credentials

 Go to browser.neo4j.io to see the graph executed after posting the fixture through API manufacturinig locally in ur system

 ### How to run
-python3 pip install fastapi uvicorn neo4j python-dotenv python-multipart python neo4j_graphdb.py python3 -m uvicorn main:app --reload
+1. python3 pip install fastapi uvicorn neo4j python-dotenv python-multipart
+2. python neo4j_graphdb.py
+3. python3 -m uvicorn main:app --reload
 after the above,
 go to http://127.0.0.1:8000 to check api status if it is running, it will display : {api_status : 'running'}